A Study of DSP-7888 Dosing Emulsion in Combination With Bevacizumab in Patients With Recurrent or Progressive Glioblastoma Following Initial Therapy

 - study startedestimated completion

-A Randomized, Multicenter, Phase 2 Study of DSP-7888 Dosing Emulsion in Combination With Bevacizumab Versus Bevacizumab Alone in Patients With Recurrent or Progressive Glioblastoma Following Initial Therapy
+A Randomized, Multicenter, Adaptive Phase 3 Study of DSP-7888 Dosing Emulsion in Combination With Bevacizumab Versus Bevacizumab Alone in Patients With Recurrent or Progressive Glioblastoma Following Initial Therapy (WIZARD 201G)

 Glioblastoma Glioblastoma (GBM) Wilms Tumor 1 (WT1) Cancer Vaccines Neoplasms Astrocytoma Glioma Brain Cancer Brain Tumor Bevacizumab DSP-7888 Dosing Emulsion